sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 tags: [elixir, erlang, functional programming, rails, node.js]
 ---

-I don't usually rant, but here goes...
+A little rant.
+I'll add some diagrams to this article when I get some time...

 # Rewind the clocks to Windows 3.1

 In 1992 with Windows 3.1 we had this thing non-preemptive multitasking.
-And this event loop that was controlled by the Windows system.
+There was an event loop that was controlled by the Windows system.
 You got message and you did work on those messages.
-We repeated the rules, don't do any long computations.
-And if you have to do that, break it up into a state machine that is then driven by messages.
-And most of all don't crash because you will make users very unhappy.
+We repeated the rules: don't do any long computations, and if you have to do that, break it up into a state machine that is then driven by messages.
+And most of all don't crash, because you will make users very unhappy.

 In 1995 Microsoft started working on Windows NT.
 This was great, we had true pre-emptive multitasking.
 But thread creation and context switching was really slow.
 We could only spawn like 5 threads a second.
 So the "Fiber" was invented.
 This allowed threads to be shared.
+But threads could not be pre-empted.

 Nice.
 But what happened to fibers, was that the same problem that we had with non-preemptive multitasking happened all over again.
-Eventually thread creation and context switching go fast, and fibers were relegated to 'special problems'.
+Eventually thread creation and context switching got fast, and fibers were relegated to 'special problems'.

 Reactive programming is also known as non-blocking I/O, but it is not the same thing.
 Reactive programming has these characteristics: